-Total War: ROME II - Empire Divided Campaign Pack is an application developed by CREATIVE ASSEMBLY.
+Total War: ROME II - Empire Divided Campaign Pack is an app created by CREATIVE ASSEMBLY.
 Total War: ROME II - Empire Divided Campaign Pack was first published on .
-It is available on Steam, Other.About This Content Total War: ROME II – Empire DividedPLEASE NOTE: This content requires the base game Total War™: ROME II to play.http:/...
+It is currently available for Steam, Other.About This Content Total War: ROME II – Empire DividedPLEASE NOTE: This content requires the base game Total War™: ROME II to play.http:...

 Total War: ROME II - Empire Divided Campaign Pack Review

-Total War: ROME II - Empire Divided Campaign Pack is an application designed by CREATIVE ASSEMBLY.
+Total War: ROME II - Empire Divided Campaign Pack is an app created by CREATIVE ASSEMBLY.
 Total War: ROME II - Empire Divided Campaign Pack was first published on .
-Total War: ROME II - Empire Divided Campaign Pack is available for Steam, Other.
+It is available on the following platforms: Steam, Other.

 About This Content